No Products in the Cart

 To prevent kennel cough, there are a few options.
 For starters, there's an available vaccine for your dog that can help prevent the disease.
 Also, consider at-home pet sitting if your dog is very young, very old or has any preexisting conditions.
 If you think your dog has potentially been infected, quarantine him or her until you can get vet care.

-Dogs can catch a cold in the winter, just like people can.
+Just like people, dogs can catch a cold in the winter.
 It's typically not serious, usually ending up as a minor upper respiratory infection.
-Symptoms of this include slight coughing, a wetter-than-normal nose, and some fatigue or lethargy.
+Symptoms include slight coughing, a wetter-than-normal nose, and some fatigue or lethargy.
 If symptoms don't improve within a few days, see your vet.
 Sometimes your dog will need antibiotics to get rid of more stubborn colds.

 To treat a cold or cold-related conditions, use a humidifier around your dog.
 If you don't have one, take your dog into the bathroom with you while you shower for the steam.
 Warm foods can also be comforting to your pup and make sure keep any sick pets quarantined.
-Take your dog to the vet if he or she is very young, very old, or has any preexisting conditions, as they may not be able to fight the cold or could experience other complications because of it.
+It's recommended you young puppies, old dogs and those with any preexisting conditions to the vet, as they may not be able to fight the cold or could experience other complications because of it.

 Antifreeze contains a chemical called ethylene glycol, which gives the liquid a sweet taste.
 Because of this, pets tend to lick it off garage floors, sidewalks and streets.
 Sometimes it can be found in toilet bowls in homes that use antifreeze on pipes for the winter.